narath/brigopedia/README.md

     require_once("$IP/extensions/TopTenPages.php");
     $wgttpAlwaysStartAtOne = true;

-The TopTenPages widget can now be added to any page by adding the <TopTenPages/> tag to any page.
+The TopTenPages widget can now be added to any page by adding the `<TopTenPages/>` tag.

 ### Setup Calendaring with HTMLets extension